Descent098/HHTTPP/Post 2/readme.md

 The actual implementation can be found in `Server.__post_init__()`.

-## Matching headers (TODO)
+## Matching headers

-...
+Our first task is to create a pattern to match headers, this will be important for requests and responses, here is the regex for doing this:

 ![](./../images/Post%202/regex-http-headers.png)

 [Link to regex101](https://regex101.com/r/9IHYxj/2)

+So essentially for each match group 1 is the header name, and group 2 is the header value.
+We can then assign that into a dictionary using group 1 as the key, and group 2 as the value.
 You can do this with normal strings in python like this:

 ```python
 response = """HTTP/1.1 200 OK